 The command line option

---batchmode means that SpiderOak will do all available work (scan the filesystem, then build and upload everything in the queue, download and replay transactions from other devices), and then exit.
+--batchmode means that SpiderOak One or Groups will do all available work (scan the filesystem, then build and upload everything in the queue, download and replay transactions from other devices), and then exit.
 This is a good option for scheduled use.
 You can add this to a cron job, or just run it yourself periodically whenever you want to update your backup set.